bitmagnet-io/bitmagnet/bitmagnet.io/setup/installation.md

       interval: 10s
 ```

-After running `docker-compose up -d` you should be able to access the web interface at `http://localhost:3333`.
+After running `docker compose up -d` you should be able to access the web interface at `http://localhost:3333`.
 The DHT crawler should have started and you should see items appear in the web UI; try enabling auto-refresh to see live crawling and classification results.

 ## go install